-For example, Germany supports Pakistan's Ten Billion Tree Tsunami Programme, which envisages the planting of ten billion trees by 2023 to help mitigate carbon emissions.
+Another focus of Pakistan-German cooperation under the Climate and Energy Partnership is reforestation.
+For example, Germany supports Pakistan's Ten Billion Tree Tsunami Programme, which envisages the planting of ten billion trees by the end of 2023.

 In response to the 2022 flood disaster, the two countries agreed, among other things, to launch a water management programme.
 In order to prevent floods, rainwater retention basins are to be built.
 This water will be available for irrigation and as drinking water during dry periods.

 In order to give people financial protection when a disaster hits, the BMZ is supporting – in addition to technical measures – the development of an adaptive social protection system.
 Pakistan is one of the Pathfinder Countries for the Global Shield against Climate Risks (see also core area “Health, social protection and population policy”).

 Pakistan is currently faced with energy shortages, and energy demand will continue to grow in the coming years.
 It is vital to provide reliable, universal access to sustainably generated energy for the country's growing economy and population.

 Pakistan has considerable potential for generating power from renewable sources.
 Germany is therefore supporting the use of solar, wind and hydropower for electricity generation, as well as the expansion of transmission lines, in order to make it possible to feed this energy into the grid and distribute it.